juliawakz/pemost-backend/README.md

 Pemost Backend

-PeMost is built on django and postgis database
+PeMost is built on DRF and postgis database

 ## Quick Start
 - **Clone repository**